 The scalloppina (in the plural, scalloppine) and its manifold variations may be the most common secondo in Italian cooking.
 To me, it is typical of that Italian knack for using a bland main ingredient as a foil for a flavorful sauce.
 Pasta is the example we all know and love, but in the case of Scallopini Marsala, una fettina di carne, or a slice of meat, serves as the foil instead.
 Veal is the classic choice, as it has only a very mild flavor of its own.
 These days, turkey or pork (and, particularly outside Italy, chicken breast) provide less expensive alternatives.

-Scalloppine look very elegant on a serving platter, but they are really very quick and easy to make, as perfect for a weekday supper as they are for an important dinner for company.
+Scallopini Marsala looks very elegant on a serving platter, but it is really very quick and easy to make, as perfect for a weekday supper as it is for an important dinner for company.

 - 4 slices of veal, cut from the loin (or pork loin, turkey breast or chicken breast)

 - 50g (1/2 stick) of butter, or a combination of butter and oil

 - Salt and pepper

 Take your slices of meat and, placing them between two sheets of waxed paper, give them a good thumping with the back of a heavy skillet—or with a meat pounder, if you have one.
 This will thin them out even more and break down some of the fiber in the meat, rendering it more tender.